ylierler/ezsmtv3/README.md

 Read more on: https://www.boost.org/doc/libs/1_79_0/more/getting_started/index.html

 ###### Commands for installation of version 1.79
-Run final two commands as a root user to give them copy permissions.
+Run final installation command as a root user to give it copy permissions.
 ```
 wget https://archives.boost.io/release/1.79.0/source/boost_1_79_0.tar.bz2
 mkdir boost